tylerolson3/Quizzical/README.md

 ### Formatting Data Once Received from the API

-- Since the API formatted the correct answer and incorrect answers as seperate values, I had to combine them into a single property array.
-In order to avoid all questions having the same answer (e.g 1 = A, 2 = A, 3 = A, etc.) I had randomize the order of possibly answers.
-I did this by creating a function that destructured all possible answers into a single array, and then randomized the order using .sort() & .random()
+- Since the API formatted the correct answer and incorrect answers as seperate values, I had to combine them into a single property.
+In order to avoid all questions having the same answer (e.g 1 = A, 2 = A, 3 = A, etc.) I had randomize the order of possible answers.
+I did this by creating a function that destructured correct & incorrect answers into a single array, and then randomized the order using .sort() & .random()

 ![Screen Shot 2022-03-06 at 4 36 35 PM](https://user-images.githubusercontent.com/67395239/156949520-668066d4-e459-4974-b8c0-2cf6cee07bbb.png)